-Like so many other, this is a tale about a robot in search of his past.
-Ain’t some dull generic thing though.
+Like so many others, this is a tale about a robot in search of his past.
+It isn’t some dull generic thing though.
 Far from, with an emphasis on exploration by way of grappling hook(!) and zippy rail-sliding (woo!).
-There’ll be plenty of ass kicking as well.
+There’ll be plenty of ass-kicking as well.
 Of the robot kind that is, because, who needs squishy humans in video games?

 men robots tell no tales.
 Or maybe robots communicate by punching each other?
 Hard to tell, for obvious reasons.